Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 Implementation:

-A superuser will get am EDIT button on course detail page. the button will redirect to the course form where Place , Teacher , Description and Course start date can be edited.
+A superuser will get an EDIT button on course detail page. the button will redirect to the course form where Place , Teacher , Description and Course start date can be edited.

 ![Course Details](static/docs/readme_images/edit_course.JPG)